 - John Krasinski reads one of DFW’s “interviews.”

 - Jennifer Weiner: “It took a little longer than five days, but the Times’ book blog has finally belched up its completely gratuitous Gary Shteyngart reference (if his book is just now being reviewed in England, it’s new to you!).”
 In defense of Garner, however, regular gratuitous references to authors (which reminds me that Matthew Sharpe’s Jamestown is much funnier than its idiot detractors* give it credit for) are what litblogs are all about.

-- I wouldn’t be honest if I didn’t confess that there is an unfortunate part of me that is quite curious about what the Spice Girls might effect with their reunion.
+- The Rake that is quite curious about what the Spice Girls might effect with their reunion.
 Yes, dear readers, I’m coming out as a closeted Spice Girls fan.
 It takes some astonishing moxie to pen lyrics like “Yo, I’ll tell you what I want, what I really really want / So tell me what you want, what you really really want / I’ll tell you what I want, what I really really want / So tell me what you want, what you really really want / I wanna I wanna I wanna I wanna really / Really really wanna zig-zag ha!”
 By my count, that’s eleven uses of “really” in one stanza.
 Name me another song in the history of pop music that dares to immerse itself so boldly in high school vernacular.

 - Rodney Welch offers a dissenting view on The Savage Detectives. (via Dan Green)

 - I’m not sure why this doesn’t surprise me exactly, but it appears that Michiko and Andrew Keen have locked lips. (via The Millions)